ms609/TreeDist/cran-comments.md

 >   TreeDistData
 > Availability using Additional_repositories specification:
 >   TreeDistData   yes   https://ms609.github.io/packages/TreeDistData
+[...]
+> Package suggested but not available for checking: 'TreeDistData'

 'TreeDistData' depends on 'TreeDist', so cannot yet be submitted to CRAN -- but is ready to submit once 'TreeDist' is available.